 Leadhills is a small village in a high valley in the Lowther Hills and has a strong mining legacy.

 Leadhills and Wanlockhead Steam Railway is the home of Britain's highest adhesion railway.
-It climbs to 1,498 ft above sea level and visitors can ride on the 2 ft gauge tourist railway.
-There is also a museum and a shop.
-Leadhills golf course, meanwhile, is Britain’s highest golf course at 1,394 ft above sea level.
+It climbs to 1,498 ft above sea level and visitors can ride on it as well as visit the museum and shop.
+Leadhills Golf Course, meanwhile, is Britain’s highest golf course at 1,394 ft above sea level.
+The Leadhills Miners' Library is the oldest subscription library in Britain and is open from May to September.
+An unusual landmark in the town is the grave of John Taylor.
+Found in the cemetery, it states that Taylor was 137 years old when he died.